 The Ministry of Tomorrow has teamed up with iconic Malian singer and musician Salif Keita for our new Light Collection.
 The collection offers each distinctive MOT style in all white vegan leather with our signature Maasai warrior print lining reversed on a white cotton/canvas with black ink detailing.
 Each MOT bag and accessory is made with the highest quality animal free leather, 100% certified organic fair trade cotton from India, and low impact dye.
-Every Light Collection purchase helps support Salif and the Salif Keita Global Foundation in their efforts to change the lives of people with albinism in Mali and across the globe.
+Every Light Collection purchase helps support the education, advocacy, and activism work Salif and the Salif Keita Global Foundation are doing to change the lives of people with albinism in Mali and across the globe.

 Albinism is commonly misunderstood due to superstition and misinformation.
 Children with albinism often report ostracization and isolation and face threats of discrimination, bullying, violence, and even murder.
 Recently, there has been an unprecedented rise in witchcraft-related killings in parts of Africa with body parts of people with albinism selling on black markets for up to $75,000.
 African parents have been known to resort to infanticide and children with albinism report severe emotional problems stemming from the social alienation and abuse they experience.
 Studies find that African people with albinism are less likely to finish school, secure employment, and engage in romantic relationships.
 But, the Salif Keita Global Foundation is working to change things and create a brighter future for people with albinism.